 The Healthy Choices curriculum is also offered as part of the Save the Children partnership.
-Using the research-based Coordinated Approach to Child Health (CATCH) curricula developed by the University of Texas School of Public Health, the Healthy Choices program encompasses physical activity and nutrition education.
+Using the research-based Joy of Movement curricula, the Healthy Choices program encompasses physical activity and nutrition education.
 At the elementary level, students will engage in moderate-to-vigorous activity that will include a warm-up activity, a cool-down activity, and at least two non-competitive, non-elimination games and activities.
 At the secondary level, students will focus on lifetime sport activities-physical activities they can enjoy all throughout their lives.